cdklabs/aws-delivlib/README.md

 GitHub repository, and also under the `${version}/` directory of the repo (which allows users to access old versions of the docs if they wish).

 NOTE: static website content can grow big.
-If you use the same repository for your source code and GitHub pages, your repo clones will get exponentially large due to the fact that we are storing each version both historically and vertically under the `${version}/` directory.
-It is recommended to publish docs into a separate repository.
+Therefore, this publisher will always force-push to the branch without history (history is preserved via the `versions/` directory).
+Make sure you don't protect this branch against force-pushing or otherwise the publisher will fail.

 This publisher depends on the following artifacts: